SP0D/SPOD-Magento-Extension/README.md

  - Enable the module by running `php bin/magento module:enable Spod_Sync`
  - Apply database updates by running `php bin/magento setup:upgrade`\*
  - Flush the cache by running `php bin/magento cache:flush`

+Hint: due to technical limitations, the Uninstall routine is only available for composer installations.

 ### Type 2: Composer